RealFoxerity/Teacher-Tool/README.md

 #### I am not responsible for any problems that may arise while using this tool.
 #### Only for educational purposes
 -------------------
 if testing out previous versions (aside of above mentioned issue and the one at the beginning), read "readmes" in their releases, this one obviously doesnt apply to them

+Actual development was stopped in may.
+Beware, i am no longer checking if it is detected...
+I may resume at a later date but right now, there will not be any updates...